judithbergada/bacolonyzer/docs/usage.md

 In order to correct for images that show a very low contrast between colonies and background, and to improve the detection of spots, Bacolonyzer can perform an adaptive segmentation of the image.
+This option might also be useful if the difference in intensity between individual colonies is large.

 By default, BaColonyzer will not correct for that.
 However, you can enable this option with the parameter `-l` or `--low_contrasts`.